McLean Hospital 115 Mill Street Belmont, MA 02478

-The Neuroregeneration Research Institute, founded in 1989 by Dr. Ole Isacson and now led by Dr. Hallett, is accelerating the treatment of Parkinson’s disease and other degenerative brain disorders.
-The lab’s novel research team has a keen focus on improving individuals’ lives, and their work has been the basis for numerous innovations that are creating hope for patients and their families.
+The NRI, founded in 1989 by Dr. Ole Isacson, is now co-led by Drs.
+Hallett and Isacson.
+Their lab is accelerating the treatment of Parkinson’s disease (PD) and other degenerative brain disorders.
+The NRI’s novel research team has a keen focus on improving individuals’ lives, and their work has been the basis for numerous innovations that are creating hope for patients and their families.

-In addition, the lab coordinates with other local and international training programs within the areas of psychiatry, neurology, neuroregeneration, stem cell biology, and regenerative medicine.
+Dr. Hallett also participates in local and international research, education, and training programs within the areas of psychiatry, neurology, neuroregeneration, stem cell biology, and regenerative medicine.

 Rocha EM, Smith GA, Park E, Cao H, Brown E, Hayes MA, Beagan J, McLean JR, Izen SC, Perez-Torres E, Hallett PJ, Isacson O. Glucocerebrosidase gene therapy prevents α-synucleinopathy of midbrain dopamine neurons.
 Neurobiology of Disease 2015;82:495-503.

 Hallett PJ, Deleidi M, Astradsson A, Smith GA, Cooper O, Osborn T, Sundberg M, Moore MA, Perez-Torres E, Brownell A-L, Schumacher J, Spealman RD, Isacson O. Successful function of autologous iPSC-derived dopamine neurons following transplantation in a non-human primate model of Parkinson’s disease.
 Cell Stem Cell 2015;16:269-74.